cypherMBA/cypherMBA/README.md

 > *Stop.
 Look.
 Read.
 Listen.
 See the big picture.
 Identify the Opportunites.
 Build things to exploit the opportunity.
 Measure the impact.
 Iterate.
 Disruption is the Core Diffrentiator. *

-Technology is not overhead.
-It is compounding capital.
-I turn technology spend into measurable returns by designing solutions that exceed their expected lifecycle, future-proofed from the ground up and interoperable at every layer, so the investment keeps growing long after the initial cost is recovered.
+Technology is not a cost center.
+It is a compounding capital asset.
+I transform technology investments into measurable business returns by implementing security-by-design architectures that extend beyond their expected lifecycle.
+Each solution is engineered to be resilient, future-ready, and interoperable across the enterprise, ensuring that value continues to accrue long after the initial investment is realized.

 ---